Proven Advocacy Experience

 Phil received a Bachelor of Science degree from the School of Journalism at the University of Iowa.
 He has been a guest lecturer at the American University School of Public Affairs and a member of the Counselors Academy of the Public Relations Society of America.
 He has received numerous professional awards for his campaigns, including the Silver Anvil from PRSA and the Gold Sabre from the Holmes Report.

-David joined Weber Merritt in 2014, where he began assisting with social media communication efforts, campaign research and development, and field campaign operations.
+David joined Weber Merritt (now Bedrock Advocacy Communications) in 2014, where he began assisting with social media communication efforts, campaign research and development, and field campaign operations.
 He now manages all field campaigns and works on business development efforts researching potential clients and industries.

 Before coming to Weber Merritt, David worked on Mitt Romney’s 2012 Presidential campaign as a Coalitions Coordinator, where he managed the Young American’s for Romney Coalition and was assistant to the Deputy State Director of Virginia.
 Shortly thereafter, David joined LeapFrog Communications where he was a federal subcontractor to Booz Allen Hamilton.
-At Booz Allen, he coordinated all ten regions on a FEMA flood risk contract.
+At Booz Allen, he coordinated all ten regions on a FEMA flood risk contract managing internal communications and conducting community assessments for inclusion in FEMA programs.
+David also worked on Mike Bost’s 2015 Congressional Campaign assisting with press activities, fundraising and Get Out The Vote duties in the final weeks of the campaign.

-David graduated from James Madison University in 2012 with a degree in Communications Studies and is currently earning his part-time MBA from George Mason University.
+David graduated from James Madison University in 2012 with a degree in Communications Studies and earned his part-time MBA from George Mason University in 2019.

 Associate, Creative Strategy